DR-RATI0/Kitty-miau-miau/README.md

 # Kitty-miau-miau

 HELLOOO!!!!
-I go by Kitphyre or/and Seki, but aome friends have names personally for me!! :3
+I go by Kitphyre or/and Seki, but some friends have names personally for me!! :3

         i will start with boundaries , Do not interact , interacts , fun facts , interests , call outs , I dont minds , and extras!

                                                  I MAY FORGET SOME OF THESE AFTER TAKING A BREAK (GitHub readme's aren't easy. .)